Advertiser Disclosure

 On the hotel side, Marriott Bonvoy is one of the most popular and easily accessible hotel loyalty programs for Canadians.

-With Marriott, there’s even more of an incentive to consolidate points into one account, because the perks and qualifying nights associated with your Marriott Bonvoy status generally aren’t extended when the booking isn’t coming out of your account.
+The incentive to consolidate points into one account lies in the fact that the perks and qualifying nights tied to your Marriott Bonvoy status typically aren’t extended if the booking isn’t made through your account.

 For example, consider a couple who both earn Bonvoy points through the Amex Bonvoy personal and business credit cards.
 The couple elects to make most of their bookings under one person’s account, thus earning valuable Platinum Elite status on this account and enjoying nifty benefits like suite upgrades and free breakfasts.